Chapter 2 : Heroes

 “Yeah,” they said together.

 “I reckon after last year Ginny is strong enough to look after herself and you aren’t the worst person she could be with.
 So if that’s what you both want, then no Harry we are not going to have a problem with this.
-Besides,” he paused smiling “the hero always gets the girl and I’ve already got mine.”
+Besides,” Ron paused, smiling, “the hero always gets the girl and I’ve already got mine.”

 “And I’ve already got my man.”
 They both gazed dreamily at one another.
 Hermione was swinging her legs to and fro like a little girl.